 Who Can Be Held Liable After a Bus Crash?

 It can be difficult to determine who is liable in a bus accident, as the vehicle’s ownership and the driver’s employment may belong to separate institutions or companies.
-An attorney can help assess who may be at fault depending on whether your accident involved public transportation, a chapter or tour bus, or a school bus.
+A legal representative can help assess who may be at fault depending on whether you were involved in a public transportation, school, or chapter bus crash.

 Chapter Or Tour Bus